 Over two years ago, when I designed my last showhouse space, I designed a daybed for a "teenage girl".
-I decided her name would be “Phoebe” (cute, huh? ;-)
+I decided her name would be “Phoebe” (cute, right? ;-)

 READ MORE: Design Plan | Phoebe’s She-Cave